IBM/zmodstack-solutions/docs/howto/integrate-with-1password-cli.md

-# Use OpenShift Login Auth Token
+# Use 1Password Integration to Authenticate with OpenShift Cluster

 - Pre-reqs:
   - OpenShift Cluster Login Account with access to API server